2017 Senior Women’s Premiership Team

-Our club is a very good fit for players of all ages looking to play Women’s football in 2019 (and beyond).
-Our playing ranges from those who have played before to those who are new to the game.
+Our club is a very good fit for players of all ages looking to play Women’s football in 2021 (and beyond).
+Our players range from those who have played before to those who are new to the game.

-We have two very experienced coaches, Damian Sutherland and Simon Brownhill, and their coaching philosophy highlights both skills development and fitness.
-We encourage each player to develop and to strive to be the best they can, no matter their skill level.
-As one of the few clubs in the VAFA Women’s Competition that has two teams, backed up with a thirds structure, all our players are able to play at a level that best suits them.
-It also ensures that you will get a game each week.
+We are one of the largest women’s clubs in the VAFA, and one of the few clubs in the Competition that has two teams, backed up with a thirds structure.
+This means all our players are able to play at a level that best suits them and ensures that all our players will get a game each week.

 We are well placed to provide players from other sports the opportunity to transition to football and develop their AFL skills to a high level.
 Looking back at season 2017 we had a small number of players who had played AFL before, but the majority were new to AFL and had a background in other sports – netball, soccer, hockey being the main ones.
 We were able to develop the AFL skills of our players to a level where we won a Premiership in Division 1 in our first season with a team mainly composed of players from other sports who were new to AFL backed up by a core group who had played before.
 A similar story in 2018 when we experienced a further influx of new players with a background in other sports.
 Our senior women’s team won their second premiership and our reserves played in a preliminary final.
 Our 2018 Premiership side and our Reserves Preliminary Final sides both contained many first year players.

 In 2019, one of our players, Shakira Schifferle, won the VAFA Rising Star Nomination in Premier A in only her 5th game of football after playing State Level Netball for many years.

 Pathway out of junior football